 The ACC as currently constructed is a geographical nightmare.
 The fact that Syracuse has to fly from up-state New York to the southern tip of Florida to play Miami makes little sense.
 Even worse, Notre Dame, in the heart of Big Ten country is an ACC member in every sport except football… well, kind of.
 It still had to schedule a certain number of ACC teams each year.
 Then, COVID hit.
 Now, they’re in the ACC.
 Next year, they won’t be.
 But in a few years, they could be?
 That does not make very much sense.
 And let’s not even start with the tiger in the room.
 Clemson has absolutely dominated the conference in football over the past decade.
 Have you ever dreamed of a world where your favorite ACC team might even have a shot at a conference championship?
 In a Clemson-less ACC, your dreams could come true.

 This ACC maintains the Virginia and North Carolina schools and Louisville in the conference, but removes the far northern and southern schools in order to shrink the boundaries closer to Charlotte, which has always been the heart of the ACC.
 Additions from the SEC (Kentucky, Tennessee, Vanderbilt), Big Ten (Maryland), and American (Memphis), will help reignite historic rivalries (Let the D.C. office banter begin with the Hoos taking on the Terps each year).
 Backyard rivalries like these matter financially because its far more likely for Louisville lacrosse fans to make the trip to Lexington to attend a game than it is for them to fly to Miami.
-More rivalries means higher attendance across all sports which lessens the reliance on football revenue and puts more teams on the path to self-sufficiency.
+More rivalries means higher attendance across all sports, which lessens the reliance on football revenue and puts more teams on the path to self-sufficiency.
 In addition, this new conference would boast some of the most elite academic institutions in the country as 5 members rank in the top 30 of best universities by U.S. News.
 Having a common agreement on academic standards is paramount to maintain a competitive balance and shared strategic vision.
-Most notably, the ACC would become the best basketball conference in the country,.
+Most notably, the ACC would become the best basketball conference in the country.
 A conference tournament with blue bloods like Duke, UVA, Louisville, Kentucky, UNC, and Memphis might be more entertaining than the NCAA tournament itself.

 SEC